cine-io/cineio-broadcast-ios/README.md

 ## Playback

 Every `CineStream` object has an `playUrlHLS` property.
-This URL can be sent directly to in instance of [`MPMoviePlayerController`][mp-movieplayer- controller] for playback, just as you would with any other HLS stream.
+This URL can be sent directly to in instance of [`MPMoviePlayerController`][mp-movieplayer-controller]for playback, just as [`you would with any other HLS stream.

 ```objective-c
 - (IBAction)startStreaming:(id)sender